tlodge/roomcast.website/_posts/2015-07-23-expressive-building-based-communication.md

 title: Expressive building-based communication
 layout: post
 ---

 <div class="row">

   <div class="large-4 columns">
     <img src="/assets/img/buildinggraph.png"/>
   </div>

   <div class="large-6 columns">
-    <p> The ability to appropriately define and create discrete groups of users is a fundamental part of what makes <strong>roomcast<strong> so powerful.
+    <p> The ability to appropriately define and create discrete groups of users is a fundamental part of what makes <strong>roomcast</strong> so powerful.
 This blog visits some of our design decisions and relates them to the underlying code used to support them.
 With <strong>roomcast</strong>, the communication system must make it easy for us to define groups of users in ways that makes sense to a residential development.
 There are lots of quite complex ways that we might reason about an intended recipient.
 Groups might be defined spatially : 'all the users living on the first floor' or 'all the users living on the second floors of block A and block B'.
 But we might also might also wish to target users based on a particular attribute: 'the person who's registration number is XYZ ABC'.
 Or it could be a combination of attributes: 'All female users living on the second floors of block A and block B'.
 We could conceivably wish to reach out to users based upon spatial relationships, so for example all landlords of apartments directly beneath apartment 56.
 Once we have this richness of expression, it will be easy to distribute buttons(and messages) to very select parts of the community.
 This is a key part of what makes <strong> roomcast </strong> so flexible </p>
   </div>

 </div>

 <div class="row">
   <div class="large-6 columns">
 	<p>